yassinya/laravel-relationships-cli/README.md

 ```

 ## Polymorphic Relationships
-To define a polymorphic Relationship just add the **-p** or **--polymorphic** option.
+To define a polymorphic relationship just add the **-p** or **--polymorphic** option.
 For instance
-to define a 121 polymorphic Relationship between Post and Image
+to define a 121 polymorphic relationship between Post and Image

 ```
 php artisan relation Post 121 Image -p